How to Empty Your Dog's Anal Glands

-Another method of expressing a dog’s anal glands, often used by vets, is to insert one lubricated gloved finger gently into your dog’s bottom to feel the sacs and empty them one at a time.
+Another method of anal sac expression, often used by vets, is to insert one lubricated gloved finger gently into your dog’s bottom to feel the sac and empty them one at a time.
 This is the internal method.
 I find it more intrusive for the dog and trickier to do so I always use the external method.

 Removal of anal glands